sebastiandelbano/sebastiandelbano/README.md

   notation, professional sound rendering using *Timbres of Heaven* soundfont.
 - Possible use cases: music lecture notes, music theory lessons, music sheets (with audio if needed), abc coding lecture notes.
+- Developed on Linux toolchain (abcm2ps, abcmidi, fluidsynth, ffmpeg), might be possible to adapt to Windows or MacOS.

 #### Quarto language extension.
-- Takes user input in a code block executes is and renders results ( assembling, compilation and linking in the background as needed).
+- Takes user input in a code block executes is and renders results (assembling, compiling and linking as needed).
 Code can be displayed or hidden in quarto document.
 - Current coverage: C++, Haskell, Rust, Lua, Pascal, PL/I, Algol, FORTRAN, COBOL, x86 Assembly.
 ARM Assembly, RISC-V Assembly, Lua, Go, Node.Js, and Kotlin, IBM 360/370 Assembly.